henspace/text2lesson-docs/docs/app-help.md

 # 🛈 Online Help

-_Text2Lesson_ is an application that has been designed to take plain text files and convert them into lessons.
-And when we talk about lessons, we also mean quizzes that can accompany the information being taught.
+_RapidQandA_ is an application that has been designed to take plain text files and convert them into quizzes and lessons.
+When we talk about lessons, we also mean quizzes that can accompany the information being taught.

 It's fast, it's simple, it's free, and you don't need to enter any personal